ethstorage/goe-cli/README.md

 # GoE — Git on Ethereum

 GoE is a decentralized Git protocol built on Ethereum and EthStorage, providing a new standard for trustworthy, on-chain code hosting.

-It redefines code ownership and verifiability, making your repositories free, secure, and permanently accessible, like Bitcoin.
+It redefines code ownership and verifiability, making your repositories **secure, censorship-resistant, and permanently accessible — just like blockchain assets.**

 With GoE, your code is:
 - **Censorship-resistant** — leveraging Ethereum’s permissionless network and global consensus for truly open collaboration.
-- **Immutable and traceable** — smart contracts store branch heads and packfile metadata, while the actual packfiles live in EthStorage.
-Together they form a fully on-chain, tamper-proof Git history.
+- **Immutable and traceable** — GoE stores Git repository state fully on-chain: smart contracts track branch heads and the metadata of Git objects, while the actual repository data is stored in EthStorage.
+Together, they provide a tamper-proof, verifiable history.
 - **Web3-native** — fully compatible with Ethereum wallets, DAOs, DApps, and identity systems.
 - **Fully usable** — no new blockchain or extra node infrastructure required.
 - **Git-native** — seamless compatibility with standard Git commands via the `goe://` protocol.